vladimirkanchev/haystack-train-rag/README.md

 # haystack-train-rag

 A toy AI project that uses a RAG algorithm with a haystack framework.
-It started as a training project based on a notebook [1] as a simple Q&A system to answer questions for seven wonders of the ancient world.
-Author's purpose was to grow it into a professional project with mlops, test functionality, dockerizing, web/ui interface, etc solving more complex problems with the rag algorithm.
+It started as a training project based on a notebook[1] as a simple Q&A system to answer questions about the seven wonders of the ancient world.
+The author's purpose was to develop it into a professional project with mlops, a test functionality, dockerizing, web/ui interface, etc., to solve more complex problems with the rag algorithm.

 ## Requirements

-To run this project, you will need a OPENAI API KEY token, which should be set in your local environment as follows:
+To run this project, you will need an OPENAI API KEY token, which should be set in your local environment as follows:
 ```
 OPENAI_API_KEY=''
 ```